 The coupling theory is made tractable, with the choice of unitary gauge.
-This resembles the choice of Coulomb gauge in electrodynamics, in that the gauge invariance is no longer manifest.
-However, in the present case, the unitary gauge eliminates the scalar currents, leaving direct nonlinear coupling between the real scalar and vector fields.
+It eliminates the scalar currents, leaving direct nonlinear coupling between the real scalar and vector fields.
 The equations of motion yield both transverse and longitudinal solutions, indicating the presence of mass.

 In the U(1) model, scalar-vector coupling generates a single massive vector field, while in the electroweak theory there are two, the W^{\pm} and Z^{0} .
-They satisfy relation (94), yielding the mass ratio
+They satisfy relation (96), yielding the mass ratio